’90 Day Fiancé’ Star Anfisa Nava Flaunts Booty In Thong On Instagram

 Anfisa also noted that “To fill the void that I felt after Jorge was sentenced and I was left on my own I decided to try to stay busy and do what I enjoy the most and it was working out.
 And ONE DAY I want to take it on a higher level and compete in NPC bikini division.”

 The NPC bikini division lists very strict rules about what they’re looking for in contestants.
-They look for muscularity, condition, symmetry and balance.
+They look for muscularity, condition, symmetry, and balance.
 Plus, they look at the presentation and posing along with specific requirements that the glutes should be full and round, and that squared glutes are not desirable.

 Fans are likely glad to hear that Anfisa is staying focused on improving herself while waiting for Jorge.
 The couple had a rocky relationship on TV, including a lot of drama that was taped during the 90 Day Fiancé: Happily Ever After?
-Season Two.
+Season 2.

 The last time that Anfisa shared a post with Jorge was from September, which showed video clips from their trip to the Dominican Republic.
 The video started off with Anfisa taking a selfie video in the mirror, with Jorge standing behind her while wearing a polo shirt.